Is It Illegal to Drive Barefoot? | October 2024

 Read in 5 mins

 Many people vehemently believe that driving barefoot is illegal.
 But is it illegal to drive barefoot in any state?
-You may be surprised to learn that no state in the U.S. explicitly requires drivers to wear footwear while operating a motor vehicle.
+You may be surprised to learn that no state in the U.S. explicitly requires drivers to wear footwear while operating a motor vehicle, unlike the requirement to wear a helmet or not wear headphones.
 But if you ask a room full of licensed drivers, "Is driving barefoot illegal?" you will almost certainly hear a chorus of affirmative replies.

 Is It Illegal to Drive Without Shoes?